MaxLChao/streamlit-webspace/README.md

 3. Clean up some inefficiencies with the data loading, super lazy with data loading.
 Could possibly tell how many lines to load in via `pd.read_csv` instead of editing post.
 4. Should spend more time on occurences for not dead patients.
 What are those like?
 5. Figure out a way to clean up measurements better.
 Can see my work in the R files attached here.
+6. add occurences into clinical relationships
+7. Include the basic models
+8. Incorporate more of the data not used.

 Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)